 A regular buy to let mortgage wouldn’t be sufficient for letting out commercial premises.
-This is because regular buy to let mortgages are used for residential purposes and not for letting to businesses.
+This is because regular buy to let mortgages are used for residential purposes and not for commercial use.

-Commercial buy to let mortgages are to be used for properties that are exclusively let to businesses with no residential element involved.
+Commercial buy to let mortgages are only for properties that are exclusively let to businesses with no residential element involved.

 Applying for a commercial buy to let usually involves specialist advice.
 This is for a number of reasons, but mainly because commercial mortgages are considered to be a specialist type of finance.

-First, you need to apply to a suitable lender.
-Some lenders may be more risk-averse when it comes to lending on more specific types of commercial properties.
+You’ll need to first find a suitable lender.
+Some lenders may be more risk-averse towards lending on more specific types of commercial properties.
 You’d need to understand your lender’s criteria and make sure that they’re suitable for the property you wish to buy.
 Having an advisor on board can make this part of the process a lot easier.

 Will the property generate enough rent?

 Commercial lenders will need to be sure that your property will generate enough income to cover the mortgage.
-Regular buy to let stress tests are usually around 125%, however for a commercial buy to let, this can be as much as 145%.
-As a result, you need to be sure that the building will fetch enough rent each month to cover at least 145% of the mortgage payments.
+Regular buy to let stress tests are usually around 125% but for a commercial buy to let, this can be as much as 145%.
+As a result, you’ll need to be sure that the building will fetch enough rent each month to cover at least 145% of the mortgage payments.

 Do you already have a commercial tenant?

-Having a commercial tenant already in the premises can make applying slightly easier.
+Having a commercial tenant already leasing the premises can improve your mortgage chances.
 This is particularly true when you have an established tenant such as a large corporate client.
 You can still get a commercial buy to let mortgage on an empty property, but it certainly helps if the property is already generating an income.

-If there’s already a tenant in place, lenders will also assess the lease that you have in place.
+If there’s already a tenant in place, lenders will also assess your commercial lease.
 We’ll look at commercial leases further down the article.

-Lastly, you’ll undergo personal checks whilst applying for a mortgage.
-This can involve credit checks, affordability, address history and any existing mortgages and loans you have.
+Lastly, you’ll undergo personal checks when applying for a mortgage.
+This can involve credit checks, affordability, personal history and any existing mortgages and loans you have.
 Commercial lenders will also send a surveyor out to the property before formally offering you the mortgage.
-This is to ensure the property is suitable security for the loan.
+This is to ensure the property provides suitable security for the loan.

-The rates that you’re offered will be based on a number of things such as:
+The rates that you’re offered will be based on various factors such as: